Azure/slm-innovator-lab/0_lab_preparation/why_finetune.md

 ### 2.1.
 Overview

 Azure's fine-tuning ecosystem is designed to streamline the process of adapting SLMs/LLMs to specific business requirements.
 By providing robust tools for data handling, model training, deployment, and ongoing management, Azure enables organizations to harness the power of AI effectively and responsibly.
-The integration of services like Azure ML Studio and Azure AI Studio simplifies complex workflows, allowing teams to focus on innovation and value creation rather than infrastructure management.
+The integration of services like Azure ML Studio and Azure AI Foundry simplifies complex workflows, allowing teams to focus on innovation and value creation rather than infrastructure management.

 The fine-tuning pipeline on Azure consists of several key stages: